JAngel-98/Penguin_Jumps/README.md

-# Penguin Jumps - Proyecto de Teoría Computacional
+# Penguin Jumps - Computational Theory Project

 * **José Ángel Navarro Almendárez - 160963**

-* **Profesor: Juan Carlos González Ibarra**
+* **Professor: Juan Carlos González Ibarra**

-## Lenguaje
+## Language

-El lenguaje de programación utilizado para este proyecto es **Rust**.
+The programming language used for this project is **Rust***.

-Se utiliza **Rust** para compilar a un binario `.wasm`, que finalmente es tecnología **WebAssembly**.
-Esto indica decir que es una aplicación Web.
+**Rust** is used to compile to a binary `.wasm`, which is finally technology **WebAssembly**.
+This means that is a Web Application.

-Como herramientas secundarias se uso **HTML** y **Bootstrap 4** para darle diseño y **JavaScript** para agregar música y efectos de sonido, así comomostrar en pantalla los movimientos que va haciendo el personaje del juego.
+As secondary tools, **HTML** and **Bootstrap $** were used to give it design and **JavaScript** to add music and sound effects. thus showing on scrren the movements that the character of the game is making.

-## Instalación
+## Installation

-Para poder llevar a cabo la ejecución de este proyecto se deben tener varios puntos en consideración:
+In order to carry out the execution of this project, some points must be taken into consideration:

-#### 1. Lenguaje Rust
+#### 1. Rust Language

-Se debe descargar e instalar el lenguaje [**Rust**](https://www.rust-lang.org/tools/install "Instalación"), cuya instalación dependerá del sistema operativo.
+[**Rust Lang**](https://www.rust-lang.org/tools/install "Instalación") must be downloaded and installed, whose isntallation will depend on the OperatingSystem.
-*Las pruebas se hicieron en un entorno Linux y se recomienda su uso para facilidad de pruebas*.
+*The tests were done in a Linux environment and its use is recommended for ease of testing*.

-#### 2. Compilador WASM
+#### 2. WASM Compiler

-Para poder compilar nuestro código Rust a código **WebAssembly** necesitamos instalar esa opción de compilación, para ello usaremos `rustup` ejecutando los siguientes comandos en la terminal:
+In order to compile our Rust code to code ** WebAssembly ** we need to install that compilation option, for this we will use `rustup` by executing the following commands in the terminal:

 	rustup install nightly
 	rustup target add wasm32-unknown-unknown